GoogleChrome/web.dev/src/site/content/en/blog/run-on-login/index.md

 Run on login is available in Chrome or Edge 91 or later, on Windows, Linux, and MacOS.
-To configure an app to run on login, visit `about://apps`, right click on the app you want and select 'Start app when you sign in'
+To configure an app to run on login, visit `about://apps`, right click on the app you want and select 'Start app when you sign in'.

 {% Img src="image/SeARmcA1EicLXagFnVOe0ou9cqK2/rAkGLZ2lCPsLW4eIqad4.png",
 alt="Squoosh app with right click menu open and the option to start app when